Gangadharch/about-me-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Lazy loading component
+My info component is a lazy loading component.
+When user click header part aboutme button, then Myinfo page will appear.

+## used in memory web API component

+To load user personal details implimented In memory web api.